-RECEIPTS ctual eccipts Actual Receipts Estimated Receipts
+RECEIPTS Actual Receipts Actual Receipts Estimated Receipts

-Property Taxes
+Property Taxes XXXXXXXXX

-Fownship Road Mileage
+Township Road Mileage

 Personal Property Replacement

 State Revenue Sharing

 Interest Earned

 Miscellaneous Receipts

 Total Receipts

-DISBURSEMENTS Actual Disbursements Actual Disbursements Final Appropriations
+DISBURSEMENTS Actual Disbursements Actual Disbursements Final Appropriations ---

 Board Salaries

 Dues and Meals

 Election Board

-egal Notices
+Legal Notices

 Blading and Graveling

 Road Repair and Culverts

-now Removal
+Snow Removal

-Veed Control
+Weed Control

-ire Protection
+Fire Protection

-nsurance
+Insurance

 Road Construction

 Road Equipment Purchased

-nsurance (deducted by county)
+Insurance (deducted by county)

-mounts Pd to County for Serv Perf
+Amounts Pd to County for Serv Perf

-Ill Other Disbursements
+All Other Disbursements

 Total Disbursements

-Receipts over (under) Disbursements ]
+Receipts over (under) Disbursements

 Balance January 1

 Balance December 31

-Certificate of Levy

-708 3⁄4--CERTIFICATE OF SUMS VOTED AT ANNUAL TOWNSHIP MEETING (SEC.
-57-15-19.
-N.D.C.C.
-1960)

-To the County Auditor of \\\\\\County, North Dakota:

-You are hereby notified that the annual township meeting of above township meeting of above township held on the third Tuesday in March 20\\\\, the electors of said township duly voted to raise for the current year, the amounts stated below for the purposes indicated:

-For the General Fund - \$

-\$

-\$

-TOTAL \$

-(Show sums voted in dollars not mills)

-You will, therefore, extend such amounts upon the tax list for the current year against all taxable property in said township.
-You will also enter and extend taxes previously levied, if any, by resolution of the township board of this township to pay interest on bonds outstanding and to pay the principal thereof at maturity.

-Given under my hand this \\\\\ day of \\\\\ 20\\\\
+CERTIFICATE OF SUMS VOTED AT AI NNUAL TOWNSHIP MEETI ING AND CERTIFICATE OF TAX LEVY OF TOWNSHIP FOI R THE YEAR 20 To the County Auditor of County, North Dakota: You are hereby notified that the annua al township meeting of above e township meeting of above township held on the third Tuesday in Ma rch 20, the electors of said d township duly voted to raise for the current year, the amounts stated be elow for the purposes indicat ed: For the General Fund \$ TOTAL (Show sum as voted in dollars not mills) You will, therefore, extend such amou nts upon the tax list for the c urrent year against all taxable property in said township.
+You will also e nter and extend taxes previou usly levied, if any, by resolution of the township board of this to wnship to pay interest on bor nds outstanding and to pay the principal thereof at maturity.
+Given under my hand this day of 20 Township Clerk.

-Township Clerk.